Chris-McGonigle/emmas-beauty-parlour/README.md

 * Contact Form

   * The contact form enables a user to send a text form message to the client.
 It allows freeform text entry, along with requiring certain information that will allow the client to respond to any query.
-This means a user does not necessarily have to use their pwn mail client, social media or telephone to contact the client, all can be achieved using the contact form.
+This means a user does not necessarily have to use their own mail client, social media or telephone to contact the client, all can be achieved using the contact form.

   ![Contact form image](./assets/images/READMEimages/contact-form.png)